-The following story is from Deana A., a mother helping helping her teen recover from an eating disorder.
+The following story is from Deana A., a mother helping helping her teen recover from anorexia.

 Our daughter is an artist and musician to the core of her soul.
 She can see things in a way that’s beautiful and unique.
 As a family, we have always loved that about her.
 She’s always made us proud without any effort.

 After she turned 13, we saw she was struggling with feelings of angst and anxiety.
 We initially thought it was typical for her age.
 Since she’s our oldest, it was our first time parenting a child entering their teenage years.
 Looking back we saw she’d been losing weight as well—but it was very slow, so we didn’t attribute it to something serious.

 We realized she had an eating disorder while our family was visiting grandparents.
 She was numb with emotion.
 She was sad and very frustrated.
 At this point we were forcing her to eat a certain amount of food—but hadn’t realized yet that she literally could not eat.

 On that trip I started to ask her more pointed questions—are you drinking water?
 Are you able to drink water?
 The answers revealed the seriousness of what we were up against.

 We started researching everything we could.
 In an online support group I came across JD, another parent who had helped a child through an eating disorder and now helps other families get help, who recommended looking into family-based therapy (FBT).

 The fog I was in was so dense.
 I still didn’t know how sick our daughter was or how long the treatment would take.
 I just knew I had to make her gain weight.
 Life was really difficult in that time.
 I took it hour by hour and focused on making her to eat, supporting her through every bite she took.
 When I wasn’t feeding her I was researching anorexia, Family-Based Therapy, and reading other parents’ experiences.
 We started to recognize the seriousness of the situation—that an eating disorder is a life threatening illness, like a child with cancer.